<

 Austrian ultra-premium operator with IFMGA-certified lead guides, hypoxic-tent pre-acclimatization, and comprehensive safety infrastructure.
 The English-speaking climber’s boutique international choice.

-K2 2026 (est.)
+K2 2026 (est.)~$90K+

-Innsbruck, Austria
+HQInnsbruck, Austria

-The Austrian IFMGA leadership is meaningful on K2 — the Bottleneck traverse and upper-mountain terrain above Camp 3 require genuine technical alpinism judgment that IFMGA certification specifically trains for.
+The Austrian IFMGA leadership is meaningful on K2.
+The Bottleneck traverse and upper-mountain terrain above Camp 3 require genuine technical alpinism judgment that IFMGA certification specifically trains for.
 Furtenbach’s 2026 K2 pricing at approximately $90,000 sits at the upper end of commercial K2, reflecting the pre-acclimatization infrastructure, Western guide leadership, and boutique scale.
 For English-speaking climbers who specifically want IFMGA-certified Western lead guidance combined with Sherpa climbing team support, Furtenbach is the cleanest choice in the international Western tier.
 For climbers comfortable with Sherpa-led leadership, Seven Summit Treks VVIP or 8K Expeditions deliver comparable safety infrastructure at lower pricing.

 What they do well